pluralitybook/plurality/contents/english/06-03-health.md

 &nbsp;&nbsp;&nbsp;&nbsp; Yet darkening clouds are gathering:
 * Progress in health-related Sustainable Development Goals (SDGs), including vaccine coverage, has stalled or gone into reverse[^UnitedNations].
-* Half the world's population still lacks access to a package of essential health services[^UN2016UHCPoliticalDeclaration].
+* Half the world's population still lacks access to a package of essential health services[^TrackingUniversalHealthCoverage2023MonitoringReport].
 * Catastrophic and impoverishing out-of-pocket payments for healthcare affect hundreds of millions of people[^TrackingUniversalHealthCoverage2023MonitoringReport].
-* There is severe COVID-19 vaccine inequality, with no more than 40% of the population vaccinated in some major world regions[^JournalofGlobalHealth2022].
+* There is severe COVID-19 vaccine inequality, with no more than 40% of the population vaccinated in some major world regions[^ourworldindata].
 * “Extreme underinvestment” is observed in mental health services[^WorldMentalHealthReport2022].
 * Climate hazards threaten to overwhelm health systems[^LancetCountdown].
 * Half of global premature deaths are caused by non-communicable diseases[^WHONCDs], costing more than $2 trillion per year[^NCDAlliance].